 The gusher days of the Petroleum Club started to wane in the mid-80s, and it kept waning.
 The price of oil dropped, and dropped, hitting a low point of less than $15.
 A bartender at a popular downtown watering hole famously pronounced he knew things were bad when, “a martini costs more than a barrel of oil.”

 Eventually the adjacent Grand Hyatt Denver took over the management of the Petroleum Club space, now renamed the Pinnacle Club, and opened it to the public as Denver’s premiere event and special event center.
 The Petroleum Club reestablished itself at the Denver Athletic Club with 16 founding members in 2007.
 Times had changed.
-But the Pinnacle Club abides.
-Now under complete renovation, it will reopen this spring, once again in the center of Denver’s imagination.
+But the Pinnacle Club abides and was completely revitalized in 2013.

-“There is no room in Denver that better reflects our boundless spirit and the vastness if the west,” says Grand Hyatt GM Greg Leonard.
+“There is no room in Denver that better reflects our boundless spirit and the vastness of the west,” says Grand Hyatt GM Mark Stiebeling.
 “The only meeting and event facility of its kind, this is the place to see and be seen.”

 Today, comprised of the 38th floor only, the Pinnacle Club easily accommodates 650-700 people.
 Its two large ballrooms each have their own pre-party area, and with windowed banquet rooms on all four sides, no less, everyone gets a room with a view.